RC Celta de Vigo: Internationals playing at Celta

 The following past and present Celta players have been capped at full international level while playing for the club.

 Management

 Ownership

 Real Club Celta de Vigo, S.A.D. is a sociedad anónima deportiva, a public limited sports company, owned by the Spanish-Mexican businessman Carlos Mouriño, who has been the majority shareholder since May 2006 when he acquired Horacio Gómez's 39.84% shareholding in the club.
 He currently owns 67.9% of the club through the holding company Grupo Corporativo Ges, S.L.

-In October 2016, the club was the subject of a potential 100 million euro takeover by the Chinese CITS Group.
+In October 2016, the club was the subject of a potential €100 million takeover by the Chinese CITS Group.